SteveJustin1963/tec-AT5000/README.md

 Hosted dialers: These dialers are hosted and managed by a third party, and can be accessed remotely by operators using a web browser or app.
 This allows companies to set up a call center without the need for on-site hardware.

-## Our AT5000 will be a Power dialer.
-Features:
+## Chossing our capabilities for the AT5000 will

+- Power dialer plus xxx
+-
+- indicators:
-- indicators: play, record, dial, redial, power > tec1 LEDS
+  - play, record, dial, redial, power > tec1 LEDS
+- buttons:
-- buttons: play, record, power, keypad, 100, manual, auto, tape-red > tec1 keypad
+-   play, record, power, keypad, 100, manual, auto, tape-red > tec1 keypad
+- diaplay:
-- diaplay: > tec1 LEDS
+-   > tec1 LEDS
+- tape:
-- tape: left/right knob > tec1 keypad
+-   left/right knob > tec1 keypad
+- speaker:
-- speaker: > tec1 spkr
+-   > tec1 spkr
+- back:
-- back: > rj45 connector
+-   > rj45 connector
-- in our cct we add a mic, opto coupler, diode bride, dtmf decode, etc
+- in our cct
+-   we add a mic, opto coupler, diode bride, dtmf decode, etc
+- a voice
-- a voice audio module 20 sec, LX20LYA
+-   audio module 20 sec, LX20LYA

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/docs/vmc1.png)